valkey-io/valkey-doc/commands/cluster-slot-stats.md

 ```

 ### ORDERBY
-Orders slot statistics based on the provided metric.
-The `ORDERBY` argument allows for the user to identify hot / cold slots across the cluster.
-The response is ordered based on sort result.
-In the event of a tie in the provided metric value, ascending slot number is used as a tie breaker.
+The `ORDERBY` argument returns an ordered slot statistics based on the specified statistic and sub-arguments to identify hot / cold slots across the cluster.
+In the event of a tie in the stats, ascending slot number is used as a tie breaker.

 ##### Response in RESP2
 ```